-Dell EMC PowerFlex Storage driver¶
+Dell PowerFlex Storage driver¶

-Dell EMC PowerFlex (formerly named Dell EMC ScaleIO/VxFlex OS) is a software-only solution that uses existing servers local disks and LAN to create a virtual SAN that has all of the benefits of external storage, but at a fraction of the cost and complexity.
+Dell PowerFlex (formerly named Dell ScaleIO/VxFlex OS) is a software-only solution that uses existing servers local disks and LAN to create a virtual SAN that has all of the benefits of external storage, but at a fraction of the cost and complexity.
 Using the driver, Block Storage hosts can connect to a PowerFlex Storage cluster.

-The Dell EMC PowerFlex Cinder driver is designed and tested to work with both PowerFlex and with ScaleIO.
+The Dell PowerFlex Cinder driver is designed and tested to work with both PowerFlex and with ScaleIO.
 The configuration options are identical for both PowerFlex and ScaleIO.

 Official PowerFlex documentation¶

 On the page, search for the relevant PowerFlex version.

 The Dell PowerFlex Block Storage driver has been tested against the following versions of VxFlex OS and PowerFlex and found to be compatible:

 Please consult the Official PowerFlex documentation to determine supported operating systems for each version of PowerFlex or VxFlex OS.